Making your Hotel Website ADA Compliant

 Let me preface this post with a disclaimer, we are not lawyers, we are webmasters and marketers.
-What we know about this has come about by being active in the industry, working with associations such as PAII and AIHP. and having clients that have needed assistance with this on their websites.
+What we know about this has come about by being active in the industry, working with associations such as the Association of Lodging Professionals and having clients that have needed assistance with this on their websites.

 The confusing world of web design gets even more complexed when you are trying to be compliant with new laws, search engine updates and other criteria.
 On June 5th 2018 the final version of WCAG 2.1 was released and while many people are only hearing about the new rules when they get a letter from a lawyer all small business owners that have a website and a location where customers visit them are wise to get their webmasters to study the document and make updates.

 When it comes to your hotel website the new laws require that anyone who is blind, deaf, prone to seizures and any disability should be able to view and use your website and have the same outcome as an able bodied person.